bbommarito/zenbasic/README.md

-# ZenBasic / NCDOS
+# NCDOS / ZenBasic

-A complete 8-bit computer system implemented in Python, featuring BBC BASIC and NinthCircle DOS - a working disk operating system with FAT filesystem.
-Born from nostalgia and the beautiful madness of recreating history.
+A complete DOS-based 8-bit computer system implemented in Python.
+Boot directly to the NCDOS command prompt, just like MS-DOS or CP/M in 1983.
+Features a working FAT filesystem, virtual floppy disks, and a BBC BASIC interpreter you can launch from DOS.

 ## About

-ZenBasic started as a learning project to recreate BASIC programming on early home computers.
-It has evolved into something beautifully absurd: a complete 8-bit computer system trapped in Python, featuring:
+What started as a BASIC interpreter has evolved into a complete DOS-based computer system, authentically recreating the 1983 computing experience:

+- **NCDOS (NinthCircle DOS)**: Boot directly to `A>` prompt, just like MS-DOS or CP/M
+- **DOS Commands**: DIR, TYPE, COPY, DEL, REN - manage files from the command line
-- **ZenBasic**: An authentic BBC BASIC interpreter with tokenized programs and memory-mapped variables
+- **ZenBasic**: Type `BASIC` at the DOS prompt to launch the BBC BASIC interpreter
-- **NCDOS (NinthCircle DOS)**: A working disk operating system with virtual floppy disks and FAT filesystem
+- **Virtual Floppy Disk**: 160KB disk with FAT filesystem, persistent .dsk files
-- **Authentic Hardware Emulation**: 64K memory space, ROM banking, and disk I/O just like the 1980s
+- **Authentic Architecture**: 64K memory, ROM banking, proper DOS/program separation

-This is no longer just an interpreter - it's an entire retrocomputing ecosystem where you can write programs, save them to virtual floppies, and experience computing the way it was meant to be: one sector at a time.
+This is computing as it was in 1983: boot to DOS, launch programs, return to DOS.
+No GUI, no mouse, just you and the command prompt.

 ## Key Features